Slot drain

-A slot drain is a linear drain used to evacuate ground water.
-The difference between a slot drain and the traditional trench drain is that the slot drain does not have any kind of grating.
-In recent years, this drainage concept is more often used in both indoor and outdoor applications, such as fire halls, car washes, landscaping, shower rooms and garages.
+A slot drain is a linear drain used to evacuate water, runoff or liquids in a facility.
+The difference between a slot drain and the traditional trench drain is that the slot drain has no grating.
+In recent years, this drainage concept is more often used in both indoor and outdoor applications, such as fire stations, car washes, landscaping, shower rooms and garages, as well as highly-sanitized environments like food processing plants and breweries.

-Fundamentally, the slot drain is another type of trench drain.
-Slot describes its appearance on the ground.
-It is preferable in areas with heavy traffic, or which require intense cleaning.
+A slot drain is a modified trench drain.
+"Slot" describes its appearance on the ground.
+It is preferable in areas with heavy traffic, or which require intense cleaning, because its absence of a grating simplifies cleaning and sanitation.

 Features

 Compared to grated trench drains, the slot drain has several advantages, as it does not have any kind of grating that deteriorates, rusts or needs replacement.

-Slot drains made from brick are used by architects, especially landscape architects as they usually do not want grates to appear on the ground for fountains, playgrounds and gardens.
+Slot drains are frequently used by architects, particularly landscape architects, because they can be seamlessly installed with paver stones and other outdoor landscape materials.